 Community Work and Collaborations

-Listed in the NC Arts Council Artists Directory, Hudson has served as a board member of her local arts council and a leader of environmental and literary organizations, notably the George Moses Horton Project and Jubilee, a celebration of the life and work of George Moses Horton, slave poet of Chatham County.
+Listed in the NC Arts Council Artists Directory, Hudson has served as a board member of numerous arts and literary organizations.
+She is founder and director of the George Moses Horton Project and Jubilee, a celebration of the life and work of George Moses Horton, slave poet of Chatham County, and in 2011 served as Writer in Residence of Siler City’s Arts Incubator.
 Other projects include a series of inventive, collaborative Community Reads featuring Khaled Hosseini and Sue Monk Kidd.
-Hudson was a founding leader for three other community programs, the Haw River Festival, the Chatham Artists Studio Tour, and the Central Carolina Community College Creative Writing Certificate Program.
+Hudson helped found three other community programs, the Haw River Festival, the Chatham Artists Studio Tour, and the Central Carolina Community College Creative Writing Certificate Program.
 She is a graduate of American University and holds an MFA in Creative Writing from Warren Wilson College.

 Selected Essays and Reviews